carbon-language/carbon-lang/llvm/docs/TableGen/index.rst

 can either include directly (if the output is in the language you're coding), or be used in pre-processing via macros surrounding the include of the file.

-Direct output can be used if the back-end already prints a table in C format or if the output is just a list of strings (for error and warning messages).
+Direct output can be used if the backend already prints a table in C format or if the output is just a list of strings (for error and warning messages).
-Pre-processed output should be used if the same information needs to be used in different contexts (like Instruction names), so your back-end should print a meta-information list that can be shaped into different compile-time formats.
+Pre-processed output should be used if the same information needs to be used in different contexts (like Instruction names), so your backend should print a meta-information list that can be shaped into different compile-time formats.

-See :doc:`TableGen BackEnds <./BackEnds>` for a list of available backends, and see the :doc:`TableGen Backend Developer's Guide <./BackGuide>` for information on how to write a new backend.
+See :doc:`TableGen BackEnds <./BackEnds>` for a list of available backends, and see the :doc:`TableGen Backend Developer's Guide <./BackGuide>` for information on how to write and debug a new backend.

 TableGen Deficiencies
 =====================